ArpitSinghGL/Frontend_React/State-Management_Recoil/README.md

-## State Management in React usng Recoil
+## State Management in React using Recoil